senzing-garage/knowledge-base/HOWTO/install-senzing-data.md

         ```

 1. Install Senzing API.
+   If `SENZING_ACCEPT_EULA` is not set,
-   During this installation, you will be prompted to accept the Senzing End User License Agreement (EULA)
+   you will be prompted to accept the Senzing End User License Agreement (EULA)
    The EULA is located at [https://senzing.com/end-user-license-agreement](https://senzing.com/end-user-license-agreement/).
    Example:

     ```console
-    sudo yum -y install \
+    sudo \
       SENZING_ACCEPT_EULA=${SENZING_ACCEPT_EULA} \
+      yum -y install \
         senzingdata-v1
     ```

 ### Ubuntu